jtaufiq1/learningArea/0x1_sysAdmin/linux/internals.md

 Layers of Abstraction in a Linux System.

-Hardware -> Kernel -> User Process
+Hardware -> Kernel -> User Processes

 ## User Mode
 * Has restricted access to a subset of memory and a safe CPU